Nick’s Song

 So I decided to show them what they would be missing.

 I didn’t know the beneficiary in question, so one of his friends briefed me on his character and doings to give me material.
 All of it is in the song.
 And all of it evoked knowing peals of ribald laughter on the night, so the friend must have got him pretty bang to rights.
-Jumped up bleeder, by all accounts, full of himself.
-Typical advertising sort – (Now, what have I just said?)
+Bleeder, by all accounts.
+Full of himself, typical advertising sort – (Now, what have I just said?)

 Did I get offered a job as a copy writer on the strength of this?
 Did they reconsider my role in the firm and discuss with me the possibility of utilising my talents elsewhere, as a kind of roving creative know-it-all?
 Did they even pay me anything for my effort?
 It was a fucking advertising agency.
 What do you think?

 On the other hand, I suppose it was my own fault for being such a pushover.
 If I have a fault – or at least a fault I’m prepared to own up to in public – it is that I am too easily flattered and a sucker for blandishments.
-But I am an on-going project and every day is another chance to get better.
+But I am an on-going project and every day is another chance to supercharge my rizz.
 (Sounds like the sort of slogan this crappy ad agency would have come up with.)

 Previous